hmerrilees/prac/README.md

 When I'm done, I'll ```prac log steno 30minutes``` to reset the bar and track time, and ```prac notes steno``` to make some notes with `$EDITOR` on my progress.

-(tip: use `prac list --cumulative` to see cumulative hours logged, are we 10000 yet?)
+(tip: use `prac list --cumulative` to see cumulative time logged, are we 10000h yet?)

 Be sure to explore `prac help` and `prac help <subcommand>` for more.

 ### A note on time...
-Whenever you see a time argument, you can use a systemd.like time string, ex. as follows: show you some examples
+Whenever you see a time argument, you can input time in a systemd.like format, ex.:
 ```text
 1day
 2days        # plural is fine